-At present, the Company's operations do not generate cash flow and its financial success is dependent on management's ability to discover and develop economically viable mineral deposits and to realise a revenue stream from proposed royalty acquisitions.
+At present, the Company's operations do not generate cash flow and its financial success is dependent on management's ability to discover and develop economically viable mineral deposits.
 The mineral exploration process can take many years and is subject to many factors that are beyond the Company's control.
 In order to finance the Company's exploration programs and to cover general and administrative expenses, the Company raises money through shareholder loans and equity issues.
-In addition the Company has, subject to final closing, arranged funding for the development of the Kubi Gold Project as discussed in the "Principal Business" section on page 2 above.
+In addition the Company continues to source funding for the development of the Kubi Gold Project as discussed in the "Principal Business" section on page 2 above.